mzarabieh/AI-WEB-APP/README.md

+## ⚙️How it Works
-## ⚙️The MediaPipe Holistic ML model captures 543 key points for face, hand, and pose detection.
+-The MediaPipe Holistic ML model captures 543 key points for face, hand, and pose detection.

 -Using TensorFlow, the model is trained to detect common procrastination gestures, such as slouching, browsing unrelated content, or looking away from the screen for prolonged periods.